typercode/awesome-java/README.md

 ##awesome-java
-A curated list of awesome Java frameworks, libraries ,tools and software.
+A curated list of awesome Java frameworks, libraries ,tools, site and software.
 The author stole the idea from awesome-go project so that people can make crappy clones.

 [netty](https://github.com/netty/netty).
 Netty is an asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.